Yale-BIM/f21-assignments/assignment-3/README.md

 can launch the `generate_target.launch` script with the optional parameter `target_x_plane:=<x>`, where \<x\> corresponds to the target's x coordinate on the robot's "base_footprint" frame.
 Then inspect the images that your node generates.

 - **III-5.** Your virtual camera could see behind it, but real cameras don't do that.
-Modify your virtual_camera.py node so that the part of your code that computes the projection of the target and draws the circle only executes if the target is in front of the camera.
+Modify the `draw_image()` function in the virtual_camera.py node so that the part of your code that computes the projection of the target and draws the circle only executes if the target is in front of the camera.
 That is, these parts of your program should only execute if the Z component of the target's position in the camera coordinate frame is positive.
-If the Z component is zero or negative, have your node instead publish an empty (white) image along with the CameraInfo message.
-In the latter case, the node should also print a warning message:
+If the Z component is zero or negative, the function should instead return an empty (white) image.
+In the latter case, the function should also print a warning message:

     ```python
     # example warning